EsauCervantes/Boltzmann-equations/README.md

 ---

-We consider a dark sector composed of:
+We consider two scenarios.
+The first one is a dark sector composed only by a singlet unstable dark matter candidate $\phi$.
+The second case is a dark sector composed of:

 - A **dark matter particle** \( S \)
 - A **mediator** \( \phi \)